Bullet: History

 The loading of muskets was therefore easy with the old smooth-bore Brown Bess and similar military muskets.
 The original muzzle-loading rifle, however, was loaded with a piece of leather or cloth wrapped around the ball, to allow the ball to engage the grooves in the barrel.
 Loading was a bit more difficult, particularly when the bore of the barrel was fouled from previous firings.
 For this reason, and because rifles were not often fitted for bayonets, early rifles were rarely used for military purposes, compared to muskets.

-There was a distinct change in the shape and function of the bullet during the first half of the 19th century.
+There was a distinct change in the shape and function of the bullet during the first half of the 19th century, although experiments with various types of elongated projectiles had been made in Britain, America and France from the first half of the 18th century onwards.
+In 1816, Capt.
+George Reichenbach of the Bavarian army invented a rifled-wall musket using cylindro-conical ammunition.
 In 1826, Henri-Gustave Delvigne, a French infantry officer, invented a breech with abrupt shoulders on which a spherical bullet was rammed down until it caught the rifling grooves.
 Delvigne's method, however, deformed the bullet and was inaccurate.
-In 1855 a detachment of 1st U.S. Dragoons, while on patrol, traded lead for gold bullets with Pima Indians along the California–Arizona border.
-"The use of gold bullets by Indians is confirmed by Aubry in a journey across central Arizona.
-"The Indians use gold bullets for their guns.
-They are of different sizes and each Indian has a pouch of them.
-We saw an Indian load his gun with one large and three small gold bullets to shoot a rabbit."
+In 1855, a detachment of 1st U.S. Dragoons, while on patrol, traded lead for gold bullets with Pima Indians along the California–Arizona border.

 Square bullets have origins that almost pre-date civilization and were used in slings.
 They were typically made out of copper or lead.
 The most notable use of square bullet designs was by James Puckle and Kyle Tunis who patented them, where they were briefly used in one version of the Puckle gun.
 The early use of these in the black-powder era was soon discontinued because of the irregular and unpredictable flight patterns.